jared-richard-clarke/student/scheme/lambda-calculus/y-combinator.md

 ## Closed Factorial Function

 Recursively calls itself until it reaches its fixed point of `n <= 2`.
+Similar to the `Y` combinator but not as general.

 ```javascript
 function recur(f) {